Jemoka/blag/content/posts/KBhtuning_forks.md

 -   why no free vibrations just standing?
 -   do the various tuning fork modes compose
--   figure out phys1 physics of strings virbrating
 -   what happened to the harmonics of the fundimental?
-I know the overotens are 6/14, but where did the harmonics go?
+I know the overotens are 6/14, but where did the harmonics go? do they compose?
+-   what if we did it in a vaccume? of course the tuning fork is not going to be heard, but will it keep vibrating forever?

 ## things {#things}